Costs

 Harmed Employees and Customers

 For every pushout theft, there is a certain degree of risk to store employee and customer safety.
 The risk varies depending on a pushout shoplifter’s determination to steal unpaid merchandise and not being caught by loss prevention and/or police officers.
-Gatekeeper Systems, a leader in anti-pushout theft, found that in 2022 over 16% of pushout thefts ended in violence.
+Gatekeeper Systems, a leader in anti-pushout theft, found that in 2023 over 23% of pushout thefts ended in violence.

 When a violent pushout theft happens, the retailer can be financially obligated to assist the harmed customer and/or employee.
 Even with an in-store employee policy of not interacting with a shoplifter the risk of harm is still ever-present.
 Furthermore, harmed employees and customers promote the public image of an unsafe retail environment.
 This can cause environmental stress deterring customers from shopping and employees wanting to work.